hexa-decim8/KranG/README.md

 be working on clearing all of that out over time as well.

 # What Is KrangTools?
-KranG was originally developed to deal with CREST PDFs which do not come pre-searchable.
+KranG was originally developed to deal with CREST PDFs which do not come as searchable documents.
 This means that there are tens of thousands of files that cannot be easily reviewed by researchers.
+We solve this problem through OCR, and go the extra mile to help researchers by adding some basic Natural Language Processing to help them study the information.

 # New in this repo
 I'm merging all of the standalone scripts into one mighty python script to do all the things.
 Please see the features list below for more details.
+Once the backlog of scripting has been added to the main KranG script, I can begin working on feature requests.

 # Features
 * OCR